-- 1. Finalising the implementation of MySMIS for the 6 current OPs it was designed for: - a.
-The highest levels of management in each relevant Ministry have to be aware of the requirements and support the implementation process of the necessary changes in order to fully fulfil the requirements. - b.
-All IT services from the various involved bodies (Ministries, MAs, IBs, etc.) should coordinate and cooperate at all times.
-That requires establishment of a working IT group, which would meet regularly to discuss and exchange information on joint implementation of the systems in their respective institutions. - c.
-Each institution involved in the process should make appropriate changes in their internal working procedures in order to ensure effective implementation of the new system. - d.
-Training of users there is a need for assuring constant long-term schedule of training of users for any IT system, including series of trainings for beneficiaries (it can be financed from OPTA). - e.
-Last but not least, ensuring the full package of IT services and resources for the new system (including system administration, help-desk, data operators and technical maintenance) - it requires financing of those services, with necessary manpower and budgets.

-- Extending MySMIS in the area of ETC Further software development for MySMIS is needed.
-The solution could be either an - upgrade of existing MySMIS, or a copy of MySMIS completely modified to fit the ETC requirements. - Covering the minimal requirements for SOP HRD Extending MySMIS to cover also the specific needs of SOP HRD and replacing ActionWeb with MySMIS.
+- 1. Finalising the implementation of MySMIS for the current Operational Programmes it was designed for: - a.
+The highest levels of management in each relevant Ministry have to be aware of the MySMIS implementation requirements and support the implementation process of the necessary changes in order to fulfil the requirements and get fully functioning system. - b.
+All coordinating units for the information systems (either Information Technology units or other units) functioning inside each of the various involved bodies (Ministries, Managing Authorities, Intermediary Bodies, etc.) should coordinate and cooperate at all times.
+That requires, for example, establishment of a working Information Technology group, which would meet regularly to discuss, exchange information on joint implementation of the systems in their respective institutions and lead implementation of joint system in relevant institutions.
+That group, as one of the solutions, should possess a mandate to lead the coordination process and its conclusions should be implemented by each of the involved institutions. - Each institution involved in the process should make an effort to implement appropriate and necessary changes stemming from the new system in their internal working procedures in order to ensure effective implementation of that new system. - d.
+Training of users there is still a need for assuring constant long-term schedule of training of users for any new Information Technology system, including series of trainings for beneficiaries (it can be financed, for example, from Operational Programme Technical Assistance- in the case of institutional beneficiaries). - e.
+Last but not least, ensuring the full package of Information Technology services and resources for the new system (including: system administration, help-desk, data operators and technical maintenance) requires focus on preparing and assuring proper financing of those services, with necessary manpower and budgets. - 2.
+Extending MySMIS in the area of European Territorial Cooperation This idea of the past to extend MySMIS to European Territorial Cooperation will not be implemented. - 3.
+Covering the minimal requirements for Sectoral Operational Programme Human Resources Development Extending MySMIS to cover also the specific needs of Sectoral Operational Programme Human Resources Development and replacing ActionWeb with MySMIS.